-RealmSpeak is a solid freeware Java version of Magic Realm, Avalon Hill's classic and long out-of-print tabletop strategy game featuring fantasy elements.
+RealmSpeak is a solid freeware Java version of Magic Realm, Avalon Hill's classic and long out-of-print tabletop strategy game with fantasy elements.
 An ambitious game that is much broader in scope and more complex than other similar games (such as AH's own Wizards), Magic Realm successfully captures the feel of a "dungeonmaster-less" tabletop RPG game.
 This review explains why: |

 The thing about Magic Realm that immediately gets attention is the board.
-The tiles are set up by the players, and can be arranged to yield a board that is brutal, friendly, or anywhere in between.
+The tiles are set up by the players, and can be arranged to yield a board that is friendly, brutal, or anywhere in between.
 Civilization can be clearly defined on one side with the "wilderness" on the other, or the world might be a nasty series of "outposts" with the dangerous unknown all around.
 Twenty hexagonal geomorphic tiles can yield who-knows-how-many combinations.
 Just two such tiles would give you 36, including rotations.

 Magic Realm is much more complex than most fantasy board games.
 That's not good in and of itself, but this complexity has been used to give the game depth.
 By using a lot of rules, Magic Realm is able to contain more of the elements of role-playing games than most other board games.
 The players can hire non-player characters and send them off to do things.
 Certain non-player groups want some items more than others, and every player has his friends and enemies, not including each other.
-There are wars waiting to be started that can lead to violent, board-wide conflict.
+There are wars waiting to be started that can lead to violent, board-wide conflicts.
 Any player can have agents and spies roaming the countryside, and powerful relics the others would kill to get.
-The players might work together, or they might start to but then "get ugly."
+The players might work together, or they might start to but then "get ugly".
 Or, they may declare each other enemies from the outset.

-Coded in Java, RealmSpeak brings Magic Realm to life with superb scans from the original cards and board, solid implementation of most rules (as of version 0.9), and an intuitive multiplayer-setup interface that lets you play against up to 16 other players.
+Coded in Java, RealmSpeak brings Magic Realm to life with superb scans from the original cards and board, solid implementation of most rules (as of version 0.9), and an intuitive multiplayer-setup interface that lets you play against up to sixteen other players.
 You can also play the game solo – by hosting the game yourself and controlling all the characters.
 Highly recommended to fans of the board game, or anyone looking for a complex fantasy board game.

 Reviewed by: Underdogs